What is Color Matching?

 How to add Color Matching to your specification?

-If you are uploading directly from your Pixelz Account, you need to add this additional service (add-on) to your specification following the easy steps below.
+If the volume is not too high, you can add this additional service (add-on) to your specification by following the easy steps below.
 You can find Color Matching in the Add-ons section when creating a specification.
 Simply click "Add", select the add-on, and hit "Save".

 To add Color Matching to an existing specification, just click the "Edit Specification" button on the specification.
-In case your specification is locked, don't worry, just send us an email to firstname.lastname@example.org and we are happy to help you out.
+In case your specification is locked, don't worry, just send us an email at email@example.com, and we will be happy to help you out.

 How to create an order with Color Matching?